The Fifth Taste

 Humans have been striving to increase umami in food since the dawn of human civilization.
 In ancient Europe, a fermented fish sauce called garum was widely used as a seasoning by Phoenicians, Greeks, and Romans, while in Asia, soy sauce was created by fermenting soybeans.

-The compounds responsible for this taste were poorly understood until Japanese chemist Ikeda Kikunae isolated glutamic acid from kelp in 1907.
-He proposed the link between this amino acid and the taste he called umami (旨味 – literally the “essence of taste”).
-The validity of his work was debated for decades, and it wasn’t until 1985 that the global scientific community accepted umami as a basic taste.
+The compounds responsible for this taste were poorly understood until Japanese scientist Kikunae Ikeda isolated glutamic acid from kelp in 1907.
+He proposed the link between this amino acid and the taste he called umami (旨味 - literally the "essence of taste").
+The validity of professor Ikeda's work was debated for decades, and it wasn't until 1985 that the global scientific community accepted umami as a basic taste.

 Biology

-Tastebuds are our body’s way of recognizing foods that contain nutrients that our bodies need while also helping us avoid toxins.
-Just like we have taste buds to detect salty, sweet, sour, and bitter tastes, we have several taste receptors(mGluR1, mGluR4, and TAS1R1 + TAS1R3) capable of recognizing various compounds as umami.
+Taste buds are our body's way of recognizing foods that contain nutrients that our bodies need while also helping us avoid toxins.
+Just like we have taste buds on our tongues to detect salty, sweet, sour, and bitter tastes, we have several taste receptors(mGluR1, mGluR4, and TAS1R1 + TAS1R3) capable of recognizing various compounds as umami.
 These receptors bind with amino acids such as glutamate, signaling your brain about the hit, which then interprets it as umami.

 Some of these taste receptors can also bind with nucleotides, such as inosine monophosphate (IMP) and guanosine monophosphate (GMP), which creates a synergistic effect that’s a bit like adding 1+1 and getting 10.